-Senior Vice President and Chief Marketing Officer, SAS
+Executive Vice President & Chief Marketing Officer, SAS

-Davis joined SAS in 1994 as an enterprise computing strategist focused on IT issues.
-He later served as program manager for data warehousing, one of SAS' first global projects to incorporate customer feedback in the development process.
-It was in this role that he began to develop the model for continuous communication among engineers, marketing experts and customers that he champions today.
-From there he was promoted to Director of Product Strategy and then vice president of Worldwide Marketing before assuming his current role.
+Davis joined SAS in 1994 as an enterprise computing strategist.
+He went on to become a program manager for data warehousing development, initiating a model for continuous communication among engineers, marketers and customers that he champions today.
+He rose to Director of Product Strategy and then Vice President of Worldwide Marketing before assuming his current role.